-Coastal Act.
-A Local Coastal Plan Amendment to apply the Commercial Services land use designation must also be consistent with other policies of the Local Coastal Plan and meet all of the following criteria: 1.
-Lands are not converted from an Agricultural, Commercial Fishing, or Commercial Tourist land use category, which shall have priority over other commercial land uses.
+Coastal Commission and must meet the standards in Chapter 3 of the California Coastal Act.
+A Local Coastal Plan Amendment to apply the Commercial Services land use designation must also be consistent with other policies of the Local Coastal Plan and meet all of the following criteria: Lands are not converted from an Agricultural, Commercial Fishing, or Commercial Tourist land use category, which shall have priority over other commercial land uses.
 2. The designation does not reduce opportunities for affordable or workforce housing.
-3. Lands shall have convenient access to a county or state maintained road, preferably a designated arterial or collector.
-4. The amount of land designated for local-serving commercial uses shall be consistent with the population projected for the local market area.
-5. In rural areas, lands may be limited to a single parcel and be restricted to that level which can be served by an individual well and septic system.
+Lands shall have convenient access to a county or state maintained road, preferably a designated arterial or collector.
+The amount of land designated for local-serving commercial uses shall be consistent with the population projected for the local market area.
+In rural areas, lands may be limited to a single parcel and be restricted to that level which can be served by an individual well and septic system.
 6. Lands shall not be located within a Scenic Landscape Unit or Major View shed.

-2.5 PUBLIC/INSTITUTIONAL LAND USE
+2.4 PUBLIC/INSTITUTIONAL LAND USE